On this page

 Loyalty Points (LPs) | 40,000 | 75,000 | 125,000 | 200,000 |

 The level of benefits you receive from American Airlines elite status vary depending on how high you climb on the elite status ladder.
-Obviously, Gold benefits are less substantial than perks for Executive Platinum elites, but all levels of status come with some incentives.
+Obviously, Gold benefits are less substantial than perks for Executive Platinum elites, but all American Airlines status levels come with some incentives.
 Here are the main perks of status you can expect with each tier:

 Basic member | Gold | Platinum | Platinum Pro | Executive Platinum | |